grantwinney/GhostSharp/README.md

 This is a [wrapper](https://grantwinney.com/what-is-an-api-wrapper-and-how-do-i-write-one/) around the [Ghost API](https://api.ghost.org), a RESTful JSON API built into the core of the Ghost blogging platform.

 I like Ghost, and it's been awhile since I really flexed my C# muscles, so I decided to do this as an exercise.
-I really don't even have a use for it yet, so if you do, then let me know about it!
+I don't even have a use for it yet, so if you do please [let me know](https://twitter.com/GrantWinney)!
 Check out the [official docs](https://api.ghost.org/docs) and read about [my own experience](https://grantwinney.com/what-is-the-ghost-api/) too.

 ## Problems?